Last Updated on

 How we got to Punta Arenas: We took Buses Fernandez, for CLP5,000 per person.
 They have five or six buses daily from Puerto Natales to Punta Arenas.

 How to get from Punta Arenas to Ushuaia: Bus-Sur (CLP35,000) Taqsa and Tecni-Austral both have several buses a week (not daily though, so check their schedules) that go directly from Punta Arenas to Ushuaia and vice versa.Recommended number of days: If you are planning to see the penguin colonies, plan at least two nights here.
 We didn’t book our penguin tour right on the first day and lost out on it because there weren’t any other tours while we were in town and we weren’t able to extend our stay.

-We went to Porvenir to experience some of Chile’s part of Tierra Del Fuego, and because we thought we could hop on a more direct bus to Ushuaia from here.
+We added Porvenir to our route through Patagonia to experience some of Chile’s part of Tierra Del Fuego, and because we thought we could hop on a more direct bus to Ushuaia from here.
 It was only when we arrived in Porvenir that we found out that there were no buses at all across Tierra del Fuego.
 Oops.
 Encouraged by our friendly hostel owner Vicente, we decided to hitchhike from Porvenir which luckily worked out.
 If you are not into bird watching (the main draw for people to visit Tierra Del Fuego), you can easily skip Porvenir and head straight to Ushuaia from Punta Arenas (see above).

 Where we stayed: We stayed at Hosteria Yendegaia | Porvenir, Chile

 How we got to Porvenir: We took the ferry from Punta Arenas for CLP5,500 per person.
 Check the ferry timetable beforehand though – we were told that our ferry would leave at 9am, but when we got to the ferry terminal it turned out the ferry left 4pm on Thursdays.